It’s here! Mathemagician’s Duel is now available!

 Are you a teacher?
 Read this:

 Have students practice their math facts in a way that they enjoy, without flashcards or worksheets.
 This game will have students repeatedly adding and subtracting while they are having fun, trying to cast spells on each other’s magicians.
 Use it in a math center, or have it ready for students who finish their work early.
-Students who need a greater challenge can add the higher level sets to practice division and factors, multiplication, and then negative integers.
 This game is recommended for grades 4 – 10, but an easier set of rules for younger students can be downloaded here.
+You can e-mail us for free resources for running a Mathemagician’s Duel league at your school.

 Are you a parent?
 Read this: